Krishnapopat/ChatwithScientificdocument/README.md

 ## Support
 If you encounter any issues or have questions, please file an issue on the GitHub repository issue tracker.

-## License
-This project is licensed under the MIT License - see the `LICENSE` file for details.

----

 Thank you for using Chat with Scientific Document!